 - Publishing attendance policy and reminders on the School Website

-- Addressing parents at the AGM and Pre Enrollment parents on the importance of attendance and punctuality
+- Addressing parents at the AGM and Pre Enrolment parents on the importance of attendance and punctuality

 - Publicly and positively affirming those children who have excellent attendance with Annual Attendance Awards